 When you work, you reduce the amount you need to borrow for school.
 A part-time job can help cut back on the amount you need to borrow for living expenses.
 You can also use the money that you make and save it to cover the cost of your tuition.
 Some students do better in school with a more structured schedule that includes a part-time job.

 Some employers will offer tuition reimbursement.
-This means they will pay a set amount toward your tuition and classes each year.
+This employer-sponsored plan means they will pay a set amount toward your tuition and classes each year.
 They may have guidelines for the types of classes they will cover or that you maintain a certain GPA.
-This option will help you to earn money to live and cover part of your tuition.
-Look for jobs with higher earning amounts and less time you have to put in.
-Tutors can earn a lot per hour, as can waiters if you find the right restaurant.
-The hours are more flexible with your schedule.
+Using this option will help you to earn money to live and cover part of your tuition.

 Find Ways to Save on Living Expenses

 While it is nice to have a car, it is not a necessity while you are in college.
-Generally, public transportation is good around universities, and you can usually find someone to take you the store if you need to.
-You can take a taxi or use a car share service for those instances.
-When you skip having a car, you can save on gas and maintenance, insurance costs, parking costs and the possible car payment.
-This savings can add up quickly and you may be surprised at how well you can get along without a car while you are in college.
+Generally, public transportation is good around universities, and you can usually find someone to take you to the store if you need to.
+You can use a car share service for those instances.
+When you skip having a car, you can save on gas and maintenance, insurance costs, parking costs, and the possible car payment.